 Funding is available to support sending a lead trainer of the Produce Safety Alliance grower training, Preventive Controls Human Food training, or other food safety certified program training in the absence of lead trainers.

-Twelve travel stipends (up to $500) will be available each year.
+Three travel stipends (up to $500) will be available each year.
 All funds are distributed on a first come, first served basis.
 States can apply for one stipend per year (Sept through Aug).
 If additional funds are available in July, states may apply for additional funding.

 Funding can be requested for a niche population training, but not for an individual company.

-The evaluation team at NCR FSMA analyzed the results of the pre- and post-test knowledge assessments from July through June of each year.
+The evaluation team at the NCR FSMA analyzed the results of the pre- and post-test knowledge assessments from July through June of each year.
 The results are found below.

 One year after participants completed a PSA course, the NCR FSMA asked them to report on the changes they had made on their farms.
 You can read the entire report and the executive summary below.